QuentinRa/blog.quentinra.dev/maths/matrix/_examples/gauss.md

 \]
 </blockquote>

-But let's make the reduced row echelon form!
+But let's continue until we get the reduced row echelon form!

 <hr class="sl">